Oliver De Lancey (British Army officer, died 1822): Early life

 Oliver De Lancey Jr was the son of Major General Oliver De Lancey (1718–1785) and Phila Franks, the eldest daughter of an early New York Jewish family.
 His brother was Stephen DeLancey, Chief Justice of the Bahamas and Governor of Tobago.
 He was the nephew of James De Lancey, a celebrated New York lawyer who was chief-justice of that colony from 1733 to 1760 and lieutenant-governor from 1753 to 1760.
-The De Lanceys had been established in the British Province of New York by his grandfather, a wealthy Huguenot of Caen in Normandy who emigrated to America on the revocation of the Edict of Nantes and bought large estates; the family ranked among the wealthiest and most powerful citizens of the colony.
+The De Lanceys had been established in the British Province of New York by his grandfather, a wealthy Huguenot of Caen in Normandy who had emigrated to America on the revocation of the Edict of Nantes and bought large estates; the family ranked among the wealthiest and most powerful citizens of the colony.

 De Lancey was educated in England, and entered the British Army as a cornet in the 14th Dragoons on 1 October 1766, and was promoted lieutenant on 12 December 1770, and captain into the 17th Dragoons on 16 May 1773.